DaiseyCode/lmwrapper/README.md

 - [ ] Handling of failed prompts / batches
 - [ ] Fancy batching of HF
 - [ ] Concurrent batching when in ASAP mode
+- [ ] Test on free-tier accounts.
+It is possible certain things might hit limits.

-Feel free to open an issue to discuss one of these or something else.
+Please open an issue if you want to discuss one of these or something else.

 ### Retries on rate limit